luizfbarbosa12/FirebaseWReact/README.md

 # FirebaseWReact
 A project to practice the use of Firebase and React.

 On this project, the goal was to learn the different possible uses of firebase products.
+I implemented:
+- Firestore database
+-  Firebase Hosting
-I implemented Firestore database, Firebase Hosting, Firebase Cloud Functions and Firebase Authentication.
+-  Firebase Cloud Functions
+-  Firebase Authentication.

 ## Styling